Lazy Online Gradient Descent is Universal on Polytopes: Examples with Euclidean Bounds

-In Table 1 the cost vectors are assumed to satisfy the Euclidean bound $\|a_n\| \le L$.
-The regret bounds for Subgradient come from our Theorems \ref{worstcase} and \ref{T2}.
-Note the theorems are dimension-independent but the later examples have the diameter $D$ depending on dimension.
-Hence $d$ appears in those bounds.
+The Gradient Descent bounds in Table 1 come from Theorems \ref{worstcase} and \ref{T2}.
+Note the theorems are dimension-independent and contain only $L,D,N$ and not $d$.
+However the later polytopes have $D$ grow with $d$ and hence the final bounds grow with dimension.